hzk0070/comp-1200/docs/2021-summer/syllabus-1200d.md

 ---

-# COMP 1200 Introduction to Computing for Engineers and Scientists <br> Summer 2021 Course Syllabus - MATLAB Sections
+# COMP 1200 Introduction to Computing for Engineers and Scientists <br> Summer 2021 Course Syllabus - Online Section

 *This syllabus is subject to change.
 Substantive changes will be announced in Canvas.*